stakater/mto-docs/content/reference-guides/secret-distribution.md

         namespace: example
 ```

-Now using this Template we can propagate registry secret to different namespaces that has some common set of labels.
+Now using this Template we can propagate registry secret to different namespaces that have some common set of labels.

 For example, will just add one label `kind: registry` and all namespaces with this label will get this secret.